zoffixznet/IOwesomeness/Action-Plan.md

 to acquire.

 **Proposed behaviour:**

+- Remove the `Int:D` argument
+- Use named arguments to specify mode

 I'd like to make the arguments more user-friendly, without creating a new enum, if possible, as those interfere with parenthesis-less subroutine calls.